Authored by the expert who managed and guided the team behind the Italy Property Pack

 How will population growth and other factors impact property values in Milan in 5 years?

-The demographic shift with the strongest influence on Milan property demand is the continued growth of single-person and two-person households, which increases demand for smaller, well-located apartments rather than large family homes.
+The demographic shift with the strongest influence on Milan property demand over the next five years is the growing share of single-person and two-person households, including young professionals, students, and empty nesters, all of whom favor smaller, centrally located, and well-connected apartments over larger family homes.

 We made this infographic to show you how property prices in Italy compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.